vishesh/sealnote/README.md

 Contributions are much appreciated.
 Please go through this section to understand how and what to contribute.

-### Tools of trade

-1. Java 1.7+
-1. Gradle 0.12.2
-2. Editor of your choice (Please do not check-in editor project files)

-### What to contribute

-SealNote is an application which focuses on security and simplicity.

-If you need ideas for contribution, please check currently open issues.

-If you want to add a new feature, please open a new issue.
+If you need ideas for contribution, please check currently [open issues](https://github.com/vishesh/sealnote/issues).
+If you want to propose a new feature, please open a new issue.
 A good feature can be something which improves some workflow or security for a user.

-### Issue assignment

 Before you start working on an issue, please claim it so that there is no duplication of effort.
 We don't assign an issue until you have a passing pull-request.

+### Tools of trade

+1. Java 1.7+
+2. Android API Level 19+

 ### How to submit a pull request